UnconditionedLife/smum/Notes/Forms.md

 - `formState` is an object containing the overall form state.

 ## Form Fields
-Most controls within a
-form are text fields implemented using the internal `FormField` component, which wraps a Material UI `TextField` with a `Typography` component to display the field validation error, if any.
+Controls within a form use an internal `FormTextField` or `FormSelect` component, which wraps a Material UI `TextField` or `Select` with a `Typography` component to display the field validation error, if any.
 For other types of form fields, such as radio buttons or checkboxes, we would need a similar wrapper to display validation errors.
-However, it seems unlikely that this will be necessary because form controls other than text fields ask the user to select from a set of predetermined options, all of which are valid.

-The following props are required for the `FormField` component:
+The following props are required for the `FormTextField` component:
 - `name` - Name of the field within the object containing the form data
 - `label` - Human-readable label for the field to be displayed
 - `control` - Same as the `control` value returned from `useForm()`